About our programme

 We’ll support you to achieve professional certification and encourage you to become a leader in your profession by funding membership of your professional association.

 We have offices in Auckland, Palmerston North, Hamilton, Wellington and Christchurch.
-You’ll nominate one of these as your home base, but you’ll have the opportunity to work in other locations to broaden your experience.
+You will be based in Wellington while on the two year Graduate Programme, but you may have an opportunity to visit or work in other locations when on a rotational placement to broaden your experience.

 We are committed to making Transpower a leader in safety by achieving injury-free workplaces for our employees and contractors.
 Safety is our top priority, and you’ll learn about our safety culture when you start.
-You’ll also be provided with opportunities to develop your knowledge about safety, and we encourage you to become a safety leader at Transpower.
+You’ll also be provided with opportunities to develop your knowledge about safety.
+We encourage you to become a safety leader at Transpower.

-When you’re working away from home, we’ll also provide you with accommodation (usually flat-sharing with other graduates) and an allowance to cover day-to-day expenses.
+When you’re working away from our Wellington office, we’ll provide you with accommodation (usually flat sharing with other graduates) and an allowance to cover day-to-day expenses.

 Team building days